The A-Z list of student clubs and organizations at Caldwell University.

 Director – Meghan Moran

-The purpose of the Caribbean Students Association (CSA) is to foster a sense of community, both within the Association and with fellow students of Caldwell College and its community, through the expression of various facets of Caribbean lifestyles and by encouraging cultural awareness.
+The purpose of the Caribbean Students Association (CSA) is to foster a sense of community, both within the Association and with fellow students of Caldwell University and its community, through the expression of various facets of Caribbean lifestyles and by encouraging cultural awareness.

 Advisor – Andrei St. Felix

-Class Representatives are the elected officials for each of the College’s classes.
+Class Representatives are the elected officials for each of the University’s classes.
 They attend all regularly scheduled meetings for their respective classes, as well as call emergency meetings that may be needed during the year.
 The class representatives serve as delegates for their classes at all SGA legislative meetings, handle all financial affairs of their classes, and notify their classes of upcoming meetings and important events.

 Advisor – Tim Kessler-Cleary

-The Criminal Justice Club at Caldwell College offers students the opportunity to learn about advancements in the field of criminal justice.
+The Criminal Justice Club at Caldwell University offers students the opportunity to learn about advancements in the field of criminal justice.
 The club sponsors field excursions, guest speakers, and social events.
 All interested students are welcome to join.

 Advisor – Randy Grinc